tiiuae/ghaf/src/scs/pki.md

   + Encrypted TLS communication channels (data encryption in transit)
   + Code and image signing

 PCA can be established in the cloud or on-premises.
 Initially, the OpenSSL based solution deployed on-premises is assumed, however, some of the target projects might consider using commercial cloud solutions.

+## Hardware Security Module

+On-premises solution can be further improved by adding a Hardware Security Module (HSM), which is a physical device for managing cryptographic material, e.g. digital keys.
+HSM can be also used to perform cryptographic operations such as digital signing, encryption and decryption.
+The HSM contains one or more Secure Cryptoprocessor, in other words, a dedicated microprocessor optimized for carrying out cryptographic operations.
+One example of affordable HSM solutions is YubiHSM, developed by Yubico company.

 ### CA Hierarchy Options